World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

-3. Improve your productivity skills – It can definitely be a challenge to get as much work accomplished from the comforts of your home as you would in an office.
+3. Improve your productivity skills – It can definitely be a challenge to get as much work accomplished from the comfort of your home as you would in an office.
 You don’t have a choice currently, though, so you’re going to have to be productive at home.
-I recently bought a bundle of 68 productivity tools which I think are excellent for people who are new to working at home.

 4. Compartmentalize – While it is of course completely natural to compartmentalize work life and home life when you work outside the home, now that COVID-19 has you working at home, compartmentalization is going to be a challenge.